-Each main indicator consists of different sub-indicators which has a related evaluation-point.
+Each main indicator consists of different sub-indicators which have a related evaluation point.
 The sum of all the main indicators points provides the final score of the program on a 1-100 scale.

 The Master’s programs offices are asked to provide all the necessary information to be evaluated through the BAM Methodology.
 Once the staff of the programs sends the requested information, each program is evaluated and obtains a final score, which determines the order of the ranking.

-The age of a master reveals its success through the continuous demand and new applicants in each edition.
+The age of a master’s program shows its success through the continuous demand and new applicants in each program cycle.
 Its continuity through time means a teaching program is stable and generates confidence in newcomers.
 It also proves itself relevant for the professionals who participated in the past.

-To achieve points on this section, the Master’s Program must have at least 5 editions of success under the same name.
-Study plans with more than 10 editions obtain additional points in this section.
+To achieve points in this section, the evaluated master’s program must have at least 10 program cycles of success under the same name.
+Study plans with more than 15 editions obtain additional points.

-It is positively valued for a postgraduate program to be directly related to other universities at international level due to the possibility to generate educational agreements that benefit both students and alumni.
+It is positively valued that a master’s program is directly related to other universities at the international level due to the continuous communication it implies and the possibility to generate educational agreements that benefit both students and alumni.

-To score here, it is necessary for the program to have direct relation with at least one foreign university in terms of exchange, lectures, workshops. research, etc.
+To score here, it is necessary for the program to have an academic relationship with at least one foreign university in terms of exchange, lectures, research, faculty, etc.

-Double-diploma degrees obtain additional points, for letting student obtain a diploma in different countries, maximizing the chances of professional success, career, and research development.
+Double-diploma degrees obtain additional points, for letting students obtain a diploma in different countries, maximizing the chances of professional success, career, and research development.

-Many candidates have limited resources to invest in their further education.
-Therefore, prices must have an effective relationship between the master program and its length in time, to be regarded and recognized as an attractive opportunity.
-Quite often, international master’s programs with an excessive cost prevent many high qualified professionals from studying in reliable international institutions.
+Prices of the master’s programs must have an effective relationship between the study program and its length in time, to be regarded as an attractive opportunity for new candidates.
+Quite often, international master’s programs with an excessive cost prevent high qualified professionals from studying in reliable international institutions.